 Costs will often be dependant on the system and design you choose.
 Generally speaking the less metal support in a balustrade design, the thicker the glass will need to be, and this will raise costs.
 Also, opting for low-iron glass (low iron levels removes the green-blue tint that is more obvious on thicker glass) will drive costs up.
 Thus it may be an idea to set a budget early and keep an open mind when looking at various options available.

 Finally, you should meet up with your supplier and installation team on site.
-Once costs, design specifications and dates have been agreed, the site will be prepared and measurements taken for glass production and installation.
+Once costs, design specifications and dates have been agreed, the site will be prepared, measurements taken for glass production and installation.